contensis/docs-delivery-dotnet/key-concepts/taxonomy-fields.md

 # Taxonomy fields

-Fields defined as a taxonomy field (DataType = object, DataFormat = taxonomy) are automatically resolved in the Delivery API and returned as [TaxonomyNode](/model/TaxonomyNode.md) instances.
+Fields defined as a taxonomy field (DataType = String, DataFormat = taxonomy) are automatically resolved in the Delivery API and returned as [TaxonomyNode](/model/TaxonomyNode.md) instances.
 A TaxonomyNode has a name, a path and child nodes.

 The following example shows how a taxonomy node can be retrieved from an [Entry](/model/entry.md).